Israt055/test_bowlers_analysis/README.md

 6. Check the basic statistics of numerical features

-8.Renaming columns
+8. Renaming columns

-9.Removing unnecessary columns
+9. Removing unnecessary columns

 10. Data Analysis using NumPy and Pandas